Appearance

 A note on security

 When making API calls, be sure to consider the security implications.
 If you're making a call to an API that requires an API key, never hard-code the key into the builder.
-Instead, store the key as an environement variable in the runtime context, and allow the service to access it.
+Instead, store the key as an environment variable in the runtime context, and allow the service to access it.
 With this pattern, the API key is never be exposed outside of the runtime context.

 Step 2.
 Add the Service to the Runtime Context

 When we generate our app for the runtime context, we'll pass the service class to the generator.
-When the generator builds the app, it will make the service available to our rules as a global services object.
+When the generator builds the app, it will make the service available to our rules as a global services

-Here's how you might do that, with ManifestInput being the JSON of the manifest we're building an app for, and dir being the directory where the generated code will be placed.
+being the JSON of the manifest we're building an app for, and dir

 javascript